The average human lifespan is 650,000 hours. We are awake for about 450,000 of them.

 You know how the rest of this goes.

-After stripping away the hours you spend peeling a pomegranate, checking yourself out on anything remotely reflective, deciding which TV show is really worth watching for the third time to reigning over the banana republic that’s your family to working away at the slow erosion of your life that provides for everything but its regrets — you are left your with barely anything.
-That’s when the most boring goofs you know show up and sarcastically hint at the fact you don’t spare any time for them.
+After stripping away the hours you spend peeling a pomegranate, checking yourself out on anything remotely reflective, deciding which TV show is really worth watching for the third time to reigning over the banana republic that’s your family to working away at the slow erosion of your life that provides for everything but its regrets — you are left with poop time.
+That’s when the most uninteresting pinheads you know show up and sarcastically hint at the fact you don’t spare any time for them.
 Life is short.

 In the third decade of my life, I have had a singular constant feeling at the end of almost every day: